sygmaprotocol/docs/docs/03-architecture/05-security/05-keyreshare.md

 The resharing protocol requires, before the interactive protocol, current committee members to be aware of new peers and vice versa.
 Given the number of security limitations of DHT-based peer discovery protocols and the overhead of running it in a small-scale network - we opted to use a static configuration that is shared securely and in advance.

 Also note that during this procedure, the entire set of new relayers must be active, but only a threshold number of old relayers are required to participate.
 The interaction flow of the resharing scheme leaves all control in the hands of old committee (relayer) participants.
-It is this committee that decides with whom they are gonna interact with in order to send cryptographic materials needed to eventually generate key shares.
-Old committee relayers must identify relayers from the new committee as prescribed by the governance contract state.
-For this, communication channels are required to be authenticated by the public keys that constitutes to the address stored onchain.
+This committee decides with whom they will interact to send cryptographic materials needed to generate key shares.
+Old committee relayers must identify relayers from the new committee as observed from the `Bridge.sol` contract.
+For this, communication channels are required to be authenticated by the public keys that constitute the address stored onchain.

 ## Flow